TIGRLab/SCanD_project/code/glm/README.md

 sub-<label>/ses-<label>/func/sub-<label>_ses-<label>_task-<taskname>_run-<index>_events.tsv
 ```
 > [!IMPORTANT]
-> Always keep the task, session, and run identifiers identical between the BOLD file and its events file
+> The task, session, and run identifiers in the events file must exactly match those in the corresponding BOLD fMRI file.

+In other words: for every functional scan, there should be a matching events file with the same subject, session, task, and run labels.
+This ensures each events file is correctly paired with its corresponding fMRI data.

 Example Directory Structure:
 ```